scopeusc/scope-f18/lesson-1/README.md

 **HTML - Hypertext Markup Language**
 * The language that describes the components of a webpage like the text, buttons, forms, and so on
-* Here's a few links that great for learning HTML
+* Here's a few links that are great for learning HTML
   * https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started
   * https://www.w3schools.com/html/,
   * https://www.codecademy.com/learn/learn-html